qscat/qscat/docs/source/manual/tabs/transects.rst

 Tab: Transects
 ***************

-The :guilabel:`Transects Tab` allows you to casts the transects.
+The :guilabel:`Transects Tab` allows you to cast the transects.

 .. only:: html